33 Low-Cost Ways to Promote Your Business

 - Talk to all the vendors from whom you buy products or services.
 Give them your business card, and ask if they can use your products or service, or if they know anyone who can.
 If they have bulletin boards where business cards are displayed (printers often do, and so do some supermarkets, hairdressers, etc.), ask if yours can be added to the board.

-- Attend meetings of professional groups, and groups such as the Chamber of Commerce, Rotary Club, or civic associations.
+- Attend meetings of professional groups, and groups such as the Chamber of Commerce, other local business groups, local chapters of national groups such as NAWBO, or civic associations.
 Have business cards in a pocket where they are easily reachable.
 Don't forget to ask what the people you speak with do, and to really listen to them.
 They'll be flattered by your interest, and better remember you because of it.

 - Pay for membership in those groups that attract your target customers.If the group has a website and publishes a list members on the site, make sure your name and website link get added.
 Once it is added double check to be sure your contact information is correct and your website link isn't broken.